Industrial Disputes Act, 1947 - (strike, lockout, layoff and retrenchment of employees) - Industrial Disputes (Amendment) Bill, 2009

-No employer or workman or a trade union, whether registered under the Trade Unions Act, 1926 (16 of 1926), or not, shall commit any unfair labor practice.
+No employer or workman or a trade union, whether registered under the Trade Unions Act, 1926 (16 of 1926), or not, shall commit any unfair labour practice.

 According to [section 25U]

-Any person who commits any unfair labor practice shall be punishable with imprisonment for a term which may extend to 6 months or with fine which may extend to Rs.1000/- or with both.
+Any person who commits any unfair labour practice shall be punishable with imprisonment for a term which may extend to 6 months or with fine which may extend to Rs.1000/- or with both.

 Conditions of service, etc., to remain unchanged under certain circumstances during pendency of proceedings [Section 33]

 (1) During the pendency of any conciliation proceeding before a conciliation officer or a Board or of any proceeding before [an arbitrator or] a Labor Court or Tribunal or National Tribunal in respect of an industrial dispute, no employer shall-

 (a) in regard to any matter connected with the dispute, alter, to the prejudice of the workmen concerned in such dispute, the conditions of service applicable to them immediately before the commencement of such proceeding; or

 (b) for any misconduct connected with the dispute, discharge or punish, whether by dismissal or otherwise, any workmen concerned in such dispute, save with the express permission in writing of the authority before which the proceeding is pending;